Every quarter, I recap the past, present, and future of my personal journey and the voyage of Value of Simple.

 Actually, I’m pretty much done with writing guest posts.
 It’s too draining, too time-consuming, and doesn’t play to any of my strengths.
 Maybe someone will create a guest podcasting network that I can join?
 I’d be on it like a bonnet!

 What’s Around the Corner

-That’s plenty to keep me busy and to keep you motivated or entertained.
-But as always, let me know in the comments if you don’t see something you were hoping to see.
+Let me know in the comments if you don’t see something around the corner you were hoping to see.

 Thanks for being interested enough in me and Value of Simple to read this report!